Become A Traeger Ambassador

 Spray or brush the pork belly with the reserved bourbon and put it on the Cold Smoker rack.
-Smoke for 3 to 4 hours, maintaining a temperature between 70 and 100 degrees.
+Smoke for 3 to 4 hours, maintaining a temperature between 70 and 100.
 Periodically reapply the bourbon.
-Increase the temperature to 180 to 200 degrees and continue to smoke the pork for 1-1/2 to 2 hours, or until the internal temperature of the pork when read on an instant-read meat thermometer is 150 degrees.
+Increase the temperature to 180 to 200 and continue to smoke the pork for 1-1/2 to 2 hours, or until the internal temperature of the pork when read on an instant-read meat thermometer is 150.

 Transfer the bacon to a wire rack to cool completely, patting any beads of fat off it with paper towels.
 Enclose in a new resealable plastic bag.
 Chill overnight, then slice with a long sharp knife or a meat slicer.